Allison-Argent/TechTest/README.md

 This is semantic segmentation model with UNet architecture using Keras.

-You should run project.ipynb and run the code.
+You should run TechTask.ipynb and run the code.